-15.6 Verifying the Representation
+15.7 Verifying the Representation

 In order to verify that our representation works, we have to prove two things.
-First, we have to show that if M halts on input w, then $\tau(M, w) \rightarrow \alpha(M, w)$ is valid.
-Then, we have to show the converse, i.e., that if $\tau(M, w) \rightarrow \alpha(M, w)$ is valid, then M does in fact eventually halt when run on input w.
+First, we have to show that if M halts on input w, then $\tau(M,w) \to \alpha(M,w)$ is valid.
+Then, we have to show the converse, i.e., that if $\tau(M,w) \to \alpha(M,w)$ is valid, then M does in fact eventually halt when run on input w.
+The strategy for proving these is very different.
+For the